thestippe/thestippe.github.io/_drafts/statistics/mcmc_intro.md

 I just want to explain the underlying working principles, without entering too much into technical details, so I will try and keep things as simple as possible.
+This section can be safely skipped if you are not interested in understanding how MCMC works.

 ## Sampling random numbers